int3/vim-extradite/README.markdown

 `:Extradite` toggles the Extradite buffer, i.e. the commit browser.
 By default, it opens in the current window.
 Adding |!| makes it open in a vertical split instead.

-The width of the split is set with `g:extradite_width`.
+The width of the split is set with `g:extradite_width`, but can be deactivated with `g:extradite_resize`

 Note: `:Extradite` only runs if the current file is under git version control!